RaHub4AI/GACFeatureSpace/README.md

 ```

 ### `data/`
-Contains cleaned BV10 regression set and RE classification set, as well as the cleaning workflow used to produce these datasets.
+Contains cleaned BV10 regression set and RE classification set, as well as the cleaning workflow and fingerprinting used to produce these datasets.

 ### `mapping/`
 Contains the workflow to generate chemical space mappings of datasets onto a subset of PubChemLite.